peterkhe1999/CheatSheet/OSEP/README.md

 ### Dechaining with WMI

-2 main issues that cause the high detection rate: the use of the **Shell** method and the identifiable PowerShell download cradle.
+2 main issues that cause the high detection rate: The use of the `Shell` method and the identifiable PowerShell download cradle.

-When the PowerShell process is created directly from the VBA code through Shell, it becomes a child process of Microsoft Word. => Suspicious
+When the PowerShell process is created directly from the VBA code through `Shell`, it becomes a child process of Microsoft Word. => Suspicious

-Use WMI to query, filter, and resolve a host of information on a Windows OS.

-Use WMI from VBA to create a PowerShell process instead of having it as a child process of Microsoft Word.
+Use `WMI` from VBA to create a PowerShell process instead of having it as a child process of Microsoft Word.

-Winmgmt is the WMI service within the SVCHOST process running under the LocalSystem account.
+`Winmgmt` is the WMI service within the `SVCHOST` process running under the `LocalSystem` account.

-When performing an action, the Winmgmt WMI service is created in a separate process as a child process of `Wmiprvse.exe`, i.e. de-chain the PowerShell process from Microsoft Word.
+The Winmgmt WMI service is created in a separate process as a child process of `Wmiprvse.exe`, i.e. de-chain the PowerShell process from Microsoft Word.

-PowerShell is running as a 64-bit process => Update the PowerShell shellcode runner script accordingly.
+PowerShell is running as a `64-bit` process.

 ```VB
 Sub Document_Open()